This page was reviewed under our medical and editorial policy by

 The skin cancer melanoma can be aggressive and, if not caught early, difficult to treat.
 Doctors have had some success with different chemotherapies, but they don’t always work.

 Immunotherapy is one of the newest treatments for advanced melanoma that shows promise.
-Immunotherapy uses medicines to stimulate your immune system so that it finds and attacks cancer cells.
+Immunotherapy uses medicines to stimulate the immune system so that it finds and attacks cancer cells.

-Your immune system is a strong force, and it requires a delicate balance to stop it from harming cells it shouldn't.
+The immune system is a strong force, and it requires a delicate balance to stop it from harming cells it shouldn't.
 Immune “checkpoints” are supposed to prevent this from happening.
-T cells—proteins on the surface of immune cells—serve as these checkpoints, or brakes, and when they work properly, they help prevent diseases such as cancer.
+T-cells—proteins on the surface of immune cells—serve as these checkpoints, or brakes, and when they work properly, they help prevent diseases such as cancer.
 The checkpoints turn the immune response on or off as needed.

-Sometimes, T cells bind with partner proteins.
-When this happens, it prevents your immune system from turning on and destroying cancer cells, instead allowing them to grow.
-Normally, T cells are meant to kill cancer cells.
+Sometimes, T-cells bind with partner proteins.
+When this happens, it prevents the immune system from turning on and destroying cancer cells, instead allowing them to grow.
+Normally, T-cells are meant to kill cancer cells.

 Some immune checkpoint inhibitors known as PD-1 (programmed cell death protein 1) inhibitors have been developed to intercept this process and are used to treat advanced melanoma.

 The U.S. Food and Drug Administration has approved two PD-1 inhibitors for melanoma.
-Keytruda® (pembrolizumab) and Opdivo® (nivolumab) turn on T cells that boost your body’s immune response to melanoma.
+Keytruda® (pembrolizumab) and Opdivo® (nivolumab) turn on T-cells that boost the body’s immune response to melanoma.
 They’ve been shown to shrink tumors that can’t be surgically removed or have spread elsewhere in the body.

 These PD-1 inhibitors may also be used to treat advanced melanoma when lymph nodes are involved and after surgery.
 They’re used to lower the risk of recurrence.

-Depending on how fast your cancer is growing, where and how far it’s spread, and your overall health, your care team also may recommend combining PD-1 with CTLA-4 inhibitors such as Yervoy® (ipilimumab).
-CTLA-4 inhibitors block a different protein on your T cells so they can do their job.
+Depending on how fast the cancer is growing, where and how far it’s spread, and the patient's overall health, the care team also may recommend combining PD-1 with CTLA-4 inhibitors such as Yervoy® (ipilimumab).
+CTLA-4 inhibitors block a different protein on the T-cells so they can do their job.

 The success rate of this combination of drugs is better than either alone.
 More than half (58 percent) of patients have seen their tumors shrink, according to the American Society of Clinical Oncology (ASCO).
 However, this combination may have more side effects.